 Copying the silicon-valley venture-creation models wholesale into Africa – with the much wider knowledge and information gaps between our haves and have nots – may create wealth for a few, but will not likely cause the widespread social upgrade, seen in other regions.
 Infact, it may even cause some adverse effects on the wider productive population, because:

 1. Over 99% of our businesses are not even small businesses, they are micro businesses (according to SMEDAN data - for Nigeria).
 Most will never know why $300 billion dollars of their daily bread is leaving the streets, and those who know why, won't afford the full suite of e-commerce solutions to compete with those taking their business.

 2. Our current models of enterprise discovery and support, are not scalable.
 A billionaire philanthropist estimated Africa's job-creation needs at 10 million per annum, and a former Nigerian central bank governor put Nigeria's needs alone at 12 million new jobs in 4 years.
 Whichever figure you take, these are huge numbers!

-So how much of these figures will we achieve, if we depend only on annual plans that have thousands of people apply online, yet select a handful - after a 3-month process, involving corporate conditioned consultants, and the same metrics that chased entrepreneurs away from banks?
+So how much of these figures will we achieve, if we depend only on "incubation" plans that have thousands of people apply online, yet select a handful - after a 3-month process, involving corporate consultants, and the same metrics that chased entrepreneurs away from banks?
 Clearly we can do better than this.